Top 10 cycling vacations in Italy

 Our top selling trip: Matera to Puglia cycling in Italy

 Read more: Cycling vacations in Puglia

-Our top selling trip: Cycling vacation in the Prosecco Hills, Italy
+Our top selling trip: Self guided cycling and culinary tour in Italy

 6. Palazzolo to Syracuse, SicilyCycling in southeast Sicily combines Mediterranean highlands and valleys with coastal trails and marshlands - especially in Vendicari Nature Reserve - to create a fairly easy-going itinerary over 40-60km per day.
 From Baroque buildings in Palazzolo Acreide and Modica to the bird-filled wetlands on Capo Passero and the archaeological sites of Syracuse, cycling in Sicily is always an epic odyssey.

 If you'd like to chat about Italy cycling or need help finding a vacation to suit you we're very happy to help.